edulinq/python-utils/README.md

 By default, the config file is named `edq-config.json`.
 This is customizable and may differ depending on the tool being used.

+For the purposes of this documentation we are going to use the default config file name.

 ### Configuration Sources

-Configuration options can come from several places, with later sources overriding earlier ones:
+Configuration options can come from several places, with later sources overwriting earlier ones:

 #### Global Configuration

+The default place a global config is looked for is `<platform-specific user config location>/edq-config.json`.
-**Path:** `<platform-specific user config location>/edq-config.json` This is the "proper" place to store user-related configuration, according to [platformdirs](https://github.com/tox-dev/platformdirs).
+This is considered to be the "proper" place to store user-related configuration, according to [platformdirs](https://github.com/tox-dev/platformdi).
+The location where a global config will be looked for can be changed by passing a path to --global-config trough the command line.
-Best suited for login credentials or persistent user preferences.
+This type of config is best suited for login credentials or persistent user preferences.
 Run any CLI tool with `--help` to see the exact path on your platform.

 #### Local Configuration

 If an `edq-config.json` exists in the current working directory, it will be loaded.

 Local configuration files can be found in different locations.
 The first file found will be used, and other locations will not be searched.

-**Search order for a local config file:**
+##### Search order for a local config file:

 1. `./edq-config.json`
 2. `./legacy-config.json`
-   *(applies only if a legacy file name, such as `legacy-config.json`, is explicitly passed when using the `get-tiered-config` utility)*
+   *(applies only if the config system is set to support a custome legacy file name)*
 3. An `edq-config.json` file located in any ancestor directory on the path to root (or up to a cutoff limit if one is specified).

 #### CLI-Specified Config Files

 Any files passed via `--config` will be loaded in the order they appear on the command line.
 Latter files will override options from previous ones.

 #### Bare CLI Options

 Options passed directly on the command line (e.g., `--user`, `--token`, `--server`).
 These always override every other configuration source.